 We believe a portfolio is well served when investors stay focused on achieving their investment goals and do not move into an asset simply because it has been a recent top performer.

-Question 5: Why do globally diversified portfolios appear to be a good choice going forward?call out
+Question 5: Why do globally diversified portfolios appear to be a good choice going forward?

 Many investors look to their investment account statement to gauge how their portfolio performed.
 Most tell us they look at two things: what went up and what didn’t.
 They don’t like owning investments that performed poorly and often feel like they do not own enough of what performed well.

 We believe it is important to construct a portfolio that has risk and return characteristics in harmony with personal circumstances and financial goals.
 Investment professionals can use our forward-looking capital market assumptions (CMAs), which are based on historical asset return and risk relationships, to help develop an appropriate investment portfolio mix.